Table of Contents

 - Perinatal or mother-to-child (during pregnancy, birth, or breastfeeding)

-For more detailed information about HIV drugs and HIV transmission, please see our fact sheet on HIV Treatment as Prevention.
+For more detailed information about how HIV drugs prevent HIV transmission, please see our fact sheet on HIV Treatment as Prevention.

 Re-using and Sharing Needles